saklanipankaj/LLM-Project/README.md

 1. Displaying all messages exchanged between supervisor and agents
 2. Showing tool calls made by the supervisor
 3. Presenting the final synthesized answer

-Run the notebook `multi_agent_notebook.ipynb` to see the multi-agent system in action.